rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/arch.md

 ```sh{class="code-block-list command-user"}
 sudo install rp /usr/local/bin
 ```
 <span class="spacer"></span>
-The second binary, `rp`, is the Rosenpass helper.
-You can skip this step if you do not want to use it.
-<span class="spacer"></span>

 5. **Test**: As a quick test that the installation succeeded, run both tools with the `help` command to show a short usage hint: